dymmond/lilya/docs/en/docs/middleware.md

 * `XFrameOptionsMiddleware` - Middleware that handles specifically against clickjacking.
 * `SecurityMiddleware` - Provides several security enhancements to the request/response cycle and adds security headers to the response.
 * `GlobalContextMiddleware` - Allows the use of the `[g](./context.md#the-g-object)` across request contexts.
+* `RequestContextMiddleware` - Adds a `request` object context without the need to use handlers.

 ### CSRFMiddleware